Lin-Mao/DrGPUM/docs/roadmap.md

     - CMake

-        Add CMake configurations to GVProf in addition to Makefile
+        Add CMake configurations to DrGPUM in addition to Makefile

     - Unittest